STEM CELL Therapy

 - Steroid injections to the knee

-TREATMENT WITH STEM CELLS
+KNEE TREATMENT WITH STEM CELLS

 THE STEM CELL ORTHOPEDIC INSTITUTE OF TEXAS offers STEM CELL injections for those suffering from knee pain or for those that need knee surgery or a total knee replacement.
 Candidates for STEM CELL treatment may have knee problems such as tendon, ligament, bone injury, arthritis and other degenerative conditions.
 Early intervention for mild/moderate osteoarthritis is the key.